 Rest & Relaxation in Ubud

-Once you are finished with chasing the waterfalls, you might want to go back to your accommodation in Ubud and dry off.
+Once you are finished chasing the waterfalls, you might want to go back to your accommodation in Ubud and dry off.
 Depending on what time you get back, my suggestion for the second afternoon of your Ubud 3 day itinerary is to indulge in some R&R. After all, Ubud is known for its ties to wellness and spirituality!

 There are lots of salons dotted throughout the center.
 However, for the best massage in town I recommend either Jaens Spa Ubud or Karsa Spa.
 You might want to book in advance – or even order one to your Airbnb!